weiqiangt/antrea/docs/ovs-pipeline.md

 ## Registers

-We use 2 32-bit OVS registers to carry information throughout the pipeline:
+We use following 32-bit OVS registers to carry information throughout the pipeline:
  * reg0 (NXM_NX_REG0):
    - bits [0..15] are used to store the traffic source (from tunnel: 0, from local gateway: 1, from local Pod: 2).
 It is set in the [ClassifierTable].
    - bit 16 is used to indicate whether the destination MAC address of a packet is "known", i.e. corresponds to an entry in [L2ForwardingCalcTable], which is essentially a "dmac" table.
+   - bit 18 is used to indicate whether the traffic is hairpin traffic and needs to be SNATed to the virtual IP in case of being dropped by OVS.
+   - bit 19 is used to indicate whether the packet's MAC addresses need to be rewritten.

+ **TODO**
  * reg1 (NXM_NX_REG1): it is used to store the egress OF port for the packet.
-It is set by [DNATTable] for traffic destined to services and by [L2ForwardingCalcTable] otherwise.
-It is consummed by [L2ForwardingOutTable] to output each packet to the correct port.
+It is set by [L2ForwardingCalcTable].
+It is consumed by [L2ForwardingOutTable] to output each packet to the correct port.
+ * reg3 (NXM_NX_REG3): it is used to store the selected Service Endpoint IP address.
+ * reg4 (NXM_NX_REG4):
+    - bits [0..15] are used to store the selected Service Endpoint port.
+    - bits [16..18] are used to store Service LB status: (need to do LB: 0b001, Endpoint selected: 0b010, need to learn: 0b011).
+It will be used in [ServiceLBTable], [SessionAffinityTable] and [EndpointDNATTable].

 ## Network Policy Implementation